 I hope you enjoy.

-- 1 stick (1/2 cup) very cold unsalted butter; cubed and immediately added
+- 1/2 cup (1 stick) very cold unsalted butter cubed and immediately added

-- 1 egg yolk; slightly beaten (for egg wash)
+- 1 egg slightly beaten, for egg wash

-- 2 cups onions; sliced and kept in rings or long strips
+- 2 cups onions sliced from root to tip; long strips

-- 3-4 cups mushrooms (sliced); I recommend Cremini
+- 3 to 4 cups mushrooms sliced; I recommend Cremini

 - kosher salt